bojackchen/digital-flow/README.md

   - Timing libraries, containing the timing of all standard digital cells for each corner
   - Physical libraries, containing the abstract defined for every standard digital cell, and the technology LEF file from process foundry
-  - Captable or QRC tech file for RC extraction
+  - CapTable or QRC tech file for RC extraction
   - Output from synthesis (netlist and sdc)
   - Multi-Mode Multi-Corner (MMMC) setup for analyzing and optimizing the design over multiple operating conditions and process corners